 Prerequisites: MATH 160 and either ECON 160 or ECON 210

 BSMT 470.
-Banking and Financial Services Fundamentals
+Money and Banking

 This course will discuss the history, evolution and primary function of money in the U.S. economy and the Global payments system.
 The class will cover the implementation of U.S. monetary policy and the formation of international exchange rates.
 Additionally, the course will cover how money is distributed, created, and "priced" both within the U.S. and around the world.

 Prerequisite: ECON 210

 BSMT 472.
 Banking/Financial Services Operations and Analyzing Financial Statements

 This course will cover the day-to-day working operations of a financial institution.
 It will discuss key banking operations, such as check/payment processing, basic financial accounting, quality control, and industry best practices.
 The topics of regulatory compliance, identifying and combating fraud, electronic delivery methods, and all other core functions of running a financial institution will be discussed in detail.